-**The Snail is pleased to offer a complimentary tote bag to go with this exciting new novel.**— From Coming Soon - Preorder Now
+**The Snail is pleased to offer a complimentary custom tote bag to go with orders of this book.
+While supplies last.**

 "With its countless revelations about the dusty realms of rare books, a likable librarian sleuth who has just the right balance of compassion and wit, and a library setting that is teeming with secrets, The Department of Rare Books and Special Collections is a rare treat for readers.
 I loved this book!"—Matthew Sullivan, author of Midnight at the Bright Ideas Bookstore